greenh/CJD/README.md

 * Doesn't insist on completeness --- what does and doesn't get documented, and to what extent, is entirely at the developer's discretion.

-* Allows a limited degree of customization of the output.

 So, what does a CJD comment look like?
 Here's a taste, in the form a randomly selected function from the CJD source: